 This is actually Older Than They Think.
 This can be seen in some 16-bit era games, for much the same reason modern console games used it—a small palette, given a narrow range of colors, could yield a reasonably realistically shaded image.
 Favored colors were shades of gray and—you guessed it—brown.
 The title screen of Herzog Zwei uses it, and it can be seen frequently in Front Mission.

 Even Nintendo is not immune to this on a meta-scale.
 In 2006, to commemorate the start of the seventh generation, Nintendo changed the color of their iconic red logo to grey.
 Ironically, Nintendo and its Wii has been one of the main resistors against this trope given its colorful games like Super Mario Galaxy and The Legend of Zelda: Skyward Sword.

-Though of course it may just be that way because the software can't handle all the HD needed to make everything look brown.
-For instance, the Call of Duty ports for the Wii are much more colourful than the other versions at the expense of the lack of HD.
+Though of course it may just be that way because the software can't handle all the post-processing needed to make everything look brown.
+For instance, the Call of Duty ports for the Wii are much more colourful than the other versions at the expense of the lack of HD and advanced shader effects.